JularBruno/Cyfrin2/foundry-defi-stablecoin-f23/README.md

 - stateless fuzzing is default where previous test is discarded
     - stateful fuzzing final state of previous test, is now the starting state of next run "invariant_" (random function and data calls)

-- USE Handler based methodology
+- USE Handler based

+#### Debugging the fuzz tests handler

+- ghost function to check where mint is called
+- forge inspect DSCEngine methods